 About

-Researchers are already using AI to write, code, analyze data, and teach.
-The interesting question is not whether they should, but what happens when they do.
+Researchers I know are already using AI to write code, run analyses, draft papers, and prep for class.
+Most of them are figuring it out as they go.
+The interesting question isn't whether they should — it's what happens when they do.

 Next Session